-LYNX Blue Line currently operates seven days a week.
-Weekday service is from 5:26 AM to 1:26 AM.
-Service is available every 10 minutes during weekday rush hour and every 15 minutes during non-peak hours.
-Weekend service operates every 20 minutes during the day and every 30 minutes during late night hours.
+Once the BLE is complete, a train will be available every 7.5 minutes during weekday rush hour and every 15 minutes during non-peak hours, meaning you will see a train on campus 107 times each day.
+Weekend service operates every 20 minutes during the day and every 30 minutes during late-night hours.

 The final CATS schedule will be available when the extension opens.

 Parking on campus requires a UNC Charlotte parking permit.
 There is no visitor parking available at the UNC Charlotte Main station.
 To park on campus and take the light rail you must have a valid UNC Charlotte parking permit.

 There is a charge for parking in the CATS JW Clay and University City Boulevard parking decks.
 You can exit the parking deck for $$ if you use your CATS Transit All Access Pass to ride.

 In keeping with the University’s commitment to diversity and accessibility, CATS has worked to ensure all light rail stations and trains are accessible for people with disabilities.
 Plans are underway to provide accessible means to and from the campus terminal, including accessible pedestrian pathways.

 On campus, Niner ParaTransit provides scheduled and on-demand disability transport for those with mobility impairments who are registered for the service.
 Designated pick-up and drop-off locations are located all around campus as close as possible to accessible building entrances.
 For more information, visit the Parking and Transportation Services websites.